Business Initiative Home

 6. Difficult to Dissolve

 If a General Partner wakes up one morning and decides to walk out of the Partnership, the business dissolves.
+This highlights another major disadvantage of partnership structures.

 The same applies if they retire or die.
 Alternatively, the Partnership remains unaffected if Limited Partners drop out.